 Which is the most efficient hydraulic pump?

 A piston pump that works at almost 95% efficiency is widely regarded as the most efficient hydraulic pump.
-It has high efficiency of converting input mechanical energy into hydraulic energy.
-The overall efficiency of a hydraulic pump is obtained by multiplying the volumetric efficiency by mechanical efficiency.
-A piston pump does on not only deliver a high efficient pump but also gives off less waste heat
+It has high efficiency in converting input mechanical energy into hydraulic energy.
+The overall efficiency of a hydraulic pump is obtained by multiplying the volumetric efficiency by the mechanical efficiency.
+A piston pump does on not only deliver a highly efficient pump but also gives off less waste heat

 What is a 2-stage hydraulic pump?